-One of the most important recent developments in econometrics has been the use of simulation methods to estimate models (see, for example, the reviews in Hajivassiliou and Ruud (1994), Gourieroux and Monfort (1996), Geweke (1997) and Mariano, Schuermann, and Weeks (2000)).
+One of the most important recent developments in statistics and econometrics has been the use of simulation methods to estimate models (see, for example, the reviews in Ripley (1987), Hajivassiliou and Ruud (1994), Gourieroux and Monfort (1996), Geweke (1997) and Liu (2001)).
 A basic tool in much of this literature is importance sampling, which approximates the solution to integrals via averages of simulations.
 In order to assess the accuracy of the importance sampler the Lindeberg-Lévy central limit theory is used.
 However, this assumes the existence of the variance of the importance sampler.
 Checking the validity of this assumption is often difficult.
 In this note we provide a simple empirical check on this assumption based on extreme value theory.

-Importance sampling was introduced by Marshall (1956) and discussed in the influential monograph by Hammersley and Handscomb (1964, Section 5.4).
+Importance sampling was discussed as early as Kahn and Marshall (1953) and Marshall (1956), while it was popularised in the influential monograph by Hammersley and Handscomb (1964, Section 5.4).
 It was first used in econometrics by Kloek and Van Dijk (1978) in their work on computing posterior densities.
 Further significant developments on this topic were reported by Geweke (1989).
-We will discuss importance sampling in the context of computing the density of observables, written y, in the presence of latent variables, $\alpha$ .
-In particular we wish to evaluate the integral where we know how to calculate $f(y|\alpha)$ and $f(\alpha)$ , but cannot solve the integral analytically.
-Here $\Omega$ is the support of $f(\alpha)$ .
-To deal with this we introduce an importance sampling density $g(\alpha|y)$ which is easy to evaluate and simulate from and whose support is also $\Omega$ .
-We then approximate f(y) by and
+In particular we wish to evaluate the integral where we know how to calculate f(x), but cannot solve the integral analytically.
+To deal with this we introduce an importance sampling density g(x) which is easy to evaluate and simulate from and whose support is also Ω .
+We then approximate c by where

-$$f(y) = \int{\Omega} f(y|\alpha)f(\alpha)d\alpha, \tag{1}$$
+$$c = \int{\Omega} f(x) dx, \tag{1}$$

-$$\widehat{f}(y) = \frac{1}{R} \sum{j=1}^{R} w_j, \quad \text{where} \quad w_j = \frac{f(y|\alpha^j)f(\alpha^j)}{g(\alpha^j|y)},$$ (2)

-$$\alpha^j \overset{i.i.d.}{\sim} g(\alpha|y),$$

-with $g(\alpha|y)$ positive for all $\alpha \in \Omega$ .
-By construction we know that $\{w_j > 0\}$ are i.i.d. and that $E(w_j) = f(y)$ .
+$$\widehat{c} = \frac{1}{R} \sum{j=1}^{R} w_j, \quad \text{where} \quad w_j = w(x^j), \quad (2)$$ with g(x) assumed to be strictly positive for all $x \in \Omega$.
+By construction we know that $\{w_j\}$ are i.i.d. and that E(w) = c.
 As a result, a simple application of Kolmogorov's strong law of large numbers (e.g. Geweke (1989, p.
 1320) and Gallant (1997, p.
 132)) shows that whatever importance sampler we design.
-However, in order to easily measure the precision of $\hat{f}$ and to guarantee that the rate of convergence to f is $R^{1/2}$ , it is helpful to have a Gaussian central limit theorem for $\hat{f}$ .
-We know from the Lindeberg-Lévy central limit theorem that a necessary and sufficient condition for this is that $Var(w_i)$ exists, which would allow us to conclude that
+However, in order to easily measure the precision of \hat{c} and to guarantee that the rate of convergence to c is $R^{1/2}$, it is helpful to have a Gaussian central limit theorem for \hat{c} .
+We know from the Lindeberg-Lévy central limit theorem that a necessary and sufficient condition for this is that Var(w) exists, which would allow us to conclude that